CoAxLab/azad/README.md

 # Azad

 Game-playing ANNs that use a stumbler-strategist architecture.
-Stumblers learn to map states to actions.
-Strategists study stumblers, learning to find the structure within the states.
+Stumblers learn to map states to actions using model-free RL.
+Strategists study stumblers, using a deep net to find the structure between the states.

+Strategies in Azad are heuristics, which offer--it turns out--robust transfer between games and lead to natutally interpretable representations.

-We focus on co-operative AI.
-By sharing strategies our ANNs try and help people, not replace them.
+Philosophically, we are interested in co-operative AI.
+By sharing strategies and heuristics our ANNs can try and help people, not replace them.

+# Papers

-Based on ideas from: Muyesser, N.A., Dunovan, K. & Verstynen, T., 2018.
-Learning model-based strategies in simple environments with hierarchical q-networks. , pp.1–29.
-Available at: http://arxiv.org/abs/1801.06689.
+- Peterson, E.J., Muyesser, N.A., Verstynen, T. & Dunovan, K. 2018.
+Keep it Stupid Simple, ArXiv 1809.03406.
+Available at: https://arxiv.org/abs/1809.03406.

+We tried a {`good`, `bad`} heuristic, where complex `Q(s,a)` values get mapped to either `good` or `bad` classes.
+We use these classes to transfer knowledge to new games.
+Using this network we studied a partial combinatorial game, Wythoff's game, and some of its relatives.

 # Values